chenhuimao/HMLLDB/README.md

 [HMLLDB] Scan result count in memory:0
 ```
 Notice:
 - This command is **expensive** to scan large modules.
-For example, it takes 130 seconds to scan UIKitCore.
+For example, it takes 40 seconds to scan UIKitCore, and 6 minutes to scan an App belonging to my company.
+- This command will consume a lot of memory.
+Clearing the memory before scanning can speed up the process.
 - This command will query the targets of **all b/bl instructions** and analyze **most of the adr/adrp instructions** and subsequent instructions.
 - You should consider the **"stub" function** and **"island" function** when using it.